Dear reader of ADxS.org, please excuse the disruption.

 • BDNF increased by 11

-Chronic immobilization stress first led to an increase and subsequently to a loss of noradrenergic cells in the locus coeruleus:60
+Chronic immobilization stress Stress led first to an increase and subsequently to a loss of noradrenergic cells in the locus coeruleus:60

 • Locus coeruleus: alteration of noradrenergic cells